-Research — Background: Strong dynamics and lattice gauge theory
+Research — Background: Strong dynamics and lattice field theory

-Summary: The essence of my research is to use high-performance computing to gain insight into strongly interacting quantum field theories, through a framework known as lattice gauge theory.
-Here I provide some non-technical background on strong dynamics and lattice gauge theory.
+Summary: The essence of my research is to use high-performance computing to gain insight into strongly interacting quantum field theories, through a framework known as lattice field theory.
+Here I provide some non-technical background on strong dynamics and lattice field theory.

-Image: A snapshot, produced by Claudio Rebbi, of a quantum field configuration containing a proton in a discretized lattice space-time.
+Image: A snapshot, produced by Claudio Rebbi, of a quantum field configuration in a discretized lattice space-time (which was used to compute properties of protons).
 The snapshot shows the three spatial dimensions of the lattice at a particular time.
 The colors represent the "color" charges of quarks governed by the theory of quantum chromodynamics and the size of each sphere shows the magnitude of the color field at the corresponding point in space.

 Quantum field theory (QFT) is a fundamental principle that underlies much of modern particle, nuclear and condensed-matter physics.
 I can't explain QFT in a quick, non-technical way.
 I had to take multiple graduate courses on the subject in order to earn my PhD, and I still learn more about QFT every day as I work on the cutting edge of physics research.
 I can, however, summarize some pertinent information.
 To learn more about QFT (and many other subjects) Wikipedia is a good place to start—but a terrible place to stop.